kyma-project/kyma/docs/03-tutorials/00-application-connectivity/ac-01-create-application.md

 EOF
 ```

-## Check the Application status
+## Get the Application data

-To check the status of the created Application and show the output in the `yaml` format, run this command:
+To get the data of the created Application and show the output in the `yaml` format, run this command:
 ```bash
 kubectl get app {APP_NAME} -o yaml
 ```

 A successful response returns the Application custom resource with the specified name.
-The custom resource has the **status** section added.
 This is an example response:

 ```yaml